-In 2019, purchased materials resulted in grey energy consumption of around 13,800 TJ.
+In 2020, purchased materials resulted in grey energy consumption of around 13,100 TJ.

 Logistics services are provided by external transport service providers.
-A logistics calculator developed by Geberit is used for monitoring purposes.
-Compared to the previous year, the logistics calculator was expanded to include six locations from the former Sanitec and now covers logistics in its entirety.
-In the reporting year, the transport service providers handled 560.5 million tonne-kilometres (previous year 505.9 million tonne-kilometres).
-This gave rise to energy consumption of 1,148 TJ (previous year 918 TJ).
-The increase in transport services and energy consumption was mainly caused by the increase in locations included, as well as the rise in net sales and the related expansion in transport volumes.
+A logistics calculator developed by Geberit is used for monitoring purposes and covers all intercompany and distribution logistics.
+In the reporting year, the transport service providers handled 528.6 million tonne-kilometres (previous year 560.5 million tonne-kilometres).
+This gave rise to energy consumption of 1,015 TJ (previous year 1,148 TJ).
+The decrease in transport services and energy consumption was mainly due to a decline in deliveries to far-away countries.

 Business flights have been recorded and included in the assessment since 2012.
 The flight distances are calculated according to the respective departure and arrival airports.
-Business flights resulted in energy consumption of 23.2 TJ in the reporting year.
+Due to the COVID-19 pandemic, energy consumption arising from business flights fell sharply to 6.2 TJ in the reporting year (previous year 23.2 TJ).